OpenDSA/OpenDSA/RST/en/Glossary.rst

    strategy
       An approach to accomplish a task, often encapsulated as an algorithm.

-   Strategy design pattern
-      A :term:`design pattern` that separates the algorithm for performing a task from the control for applying that task to each member of a collection.
+      Also the name for a :term:`design pattern` that separates the algorithm for performing a task from the control for applying that task to each member of a collection.
       A good example is a generic sorting function that takes a collection of records (such as an array) and a "strategy" in the form of an algorithm that knows how to extract the key from a record in the array.
-      Only subtly different from the :term:`Visitor design pattern`, where the difference is primarily one of intent rather than syntax.
+      Only subtly different from the :term:`visitor` design pattern, where the difference is primarily one of intent rather than syntax.
       The strategy design pattern is focused on encapsulating an